Lucas Ocampos: Sevilla

 On 3 July 2019, Ocampos signed a five-year contract with La Liga side Sevilla for an undisclosed fee.
 On 11 August 2020, he scored the winning goal for Sevilla in the 88th minute, in a 1–0 win against Wolverhampton Wanderers in the 2019–20 UEFA Europa League quarter-finals.
 In his debut season with Sevilla, Ocampos scored 14 goals in La Liga to finish 4th in the table, and eventually won the Europa League.
 On 24 September 2020, he scored from a penalty in 1–2 defeat against Bayern Munich in the 2020 UEFA Super Cup.

 Loan to Ajax

-On 31 August 2022, Ocampos signed for Ajax on a season-long loan with a buy option included worth €16m.
-Ocampos was signed as a direct replacement for Antony, who had just joined Manchester United for a record Eredivisie fee of €100m.
+On 31 August 2022, Ocampos joined Ajax on a season-long loan.
+He was brought to replace Antony, who had just joined Manchester United for a record Eredivisie fee of €100m.
 On 17 January 2023, Ajax announced that they had terminated the loan agreement with immediate effect after Ocampos had only played 114 minutes for the club.

+Return to Sevilla

+On 31 May 2023, he won his second Europa league title after a 4–1 victory over Roma in the penalty shootouts after a 1–1 draw in the final, in which he managed to convert his penalty.

+Monterrey

+On 3 September 2024, Mexican club Monterrey reached an agreement with Sevilla to sign Ocampos for a fee reported to be in the region of €7 million.